The Xometry app works best with JavaScript enabled!

 Some 3D printing processes use a form of functional grading, by co-printing rigid and elastomeric materials in the same parts, allowing properties to be varied through a build.

-There are challenges in using composites in some 3D printing processes, as listed below:
+There are also challenges in using composites in some 3D printing processes, as listed below:

 1. Additive-loaded materials can bring processing challenges.
 For example, they can be difficult to shape using established technologies.